moubi/enform/docs/index.md

   - [⚠️ Note on re-rendering](#%EF%B8%8F-note-on-re-rendering)

 ## Overview
-Enform was born while trying to deal with forms in React repetitive times with store involved in the picture.
+Enform was born while trying to deal with forms in React repetitive times with state involved in the picture as usual.
 Let's face it, things always end up the same.
-Often the process looks like that - start building the form in existing component, some DOM is added, then it's time to handle user inputs and validation.
 The result is a big state object to manage and a bunch of component methods to handle changes, submission and validation.

-It feels like these should be somehow hidden or extracted away in another component. `<Enform />` is such a component. **It nicely moves that frustration away and keeps the power of forms in React**.
+It feels like these should be somehow hidden or extracted away in another component. `<Enform />` is such HOC component. **It nicely moves that state management away by using React's power**.

 Ok, enough theory, let's see some real use cases.